The Hive Mind is a Single Reinforcement Learning Agent: Simulations

 \subsection{Population Experiments}

-In this section, we focus on the population update rules, VR, and WVR (see preliminaries Secs.~\ref{prelim:CDM} and~\ref{prelim:EGT}).
-Since we cannot simulate $\mathcal{P}$ for infinite sizes, we choose two finite population sizes of 10 and 1000.
-For both VR and WVR, we start with an equal proportion of individuals associated with any type/opinion.
-Further, each individual receives a stochastic payoff/quality estimate for its type/opinion.
-Thereafter, with VR, everyone is paired with another random individual.
-All individuals then generate a random number between 0 and 1, and if the random number is greater than the payoff of the paired individual, they switch to their partner's type (rule~3 of $R_{\text{voter}}$).
-Whereas with WVR, each individual switches to an opinion sampled from the distribution defined by $v$, where $v$ is the ratio of votes for type $i$ by the total number of votes in the population:\footnote{We implement the third rule of $R_{\text{wvoter}}$ in a centralized fashion for these simple numerical simulations, but in reality, it is a completely decentralized rule.}
+\textbf{$R_{\text{success}}$}: We implement $R_{\text{success}}$ from \cref{prelim:success}.
+We start with an equal proportion of individuals associated with any type.
+Further, each individual receives a stochastic payoff estimate ($r \sim r(a)$) for their type.
+Then, at each step, everyone is paired with another random individual for imitation.
+All individuals then generate a random real number between 0 and 1, and if the random real number is greater than the payoff of their paired individual, imitation is successful and they switch to their paired partner's type (rule~3 of $R_{\text{success}}$).
+If the generated random number is not greater than the payoff of their paired individual, they do not imitate and stick to their own types.
+Further, we consider another variant \textit{Deterministic Imitation of Success} where individuals deterministically switch to the imitating partner's type if the rewards of the partner are higher than their rewards.
+There are $S$ decision-making steps per iteration.\\ \textbf{$R_{\text{wvoter}}$}: We implement $R_{\text{wvoter}}$ from \cref{prelim:wvoter}.
+We start with an equal proportion of individuals associated with any opinion.
+Further, each individual receives a stochastic quality estimate ($r \sim r(a)$) for their opinion.
+Then at each step, each individual ($i$) switches to a \ks{option} sampled from the distribution of votes cast $v^{(i)}$ (simulated effect of ``waggle dance"), where $v_k^{(i)}$ is the ratio of votes cast for option $k$ by the total number of votes cast in \ks{its} neighborhood ($\mathcal{N}^{i}$) excluding itself: